 FOOD SAFETY ON PEACHES

 We at Ken Chappell Peaches strive to produce the safest fruits and vegetables.
 It is virtually impossible to produce quality fruit without applying numerous spray applications to control insects and disease.
-However we follow strict guidelines and our products have never failed residue tests conducted by the NCDA.
+However, we follow strict guidelines when applying chemicals.

 The Alliance For Food And Farming states in a report that the benefits of fruits and vegetables far outweigh the risk.
 It added that a child could eat 176 servings of peaches in one day without risking an effect from residue.